edkreuk/DataIntegration/Azure-Data-Factory/Templates/Scale-Azure-SQL-Database-Dynamically-Metadata/Scale-Dedicated-SQL-Pool-Dynamically.md

 ![Until Activity](../../../images/Until-expression-SQL-Database.jpg)

 The Pipeline can only continue when the current status is not scaling.
-We can check this by comparing the currentServiceObjectiveName and the requestedServiceObjectiveName
+We can check this by comparing the currentServiceObjectiveName and the requestedServiceObjectiveName.

 Expression: **@equals(activity('Check for Database Status').Output.Properties.currentServiceObjectiveName,activity('Check for Database Status').Output.Properties.requestedServiceObjectiveName)**